A blog content strategy will be vital in guiding your marketing efforts. Learn everything you need to know about developing one in this guide.

 Focus your efforts on the following:

-- Social media content platforms including Facebook, Twitter, LinkedIn, and Instagram.
+- Social media content platforms include Facebook, Twitter, LinkedIn, and Instagram.

 - Link-building strategies, both internally, to relevant articles already published on your website, and externally, to media outlets and authoritative sites.